-Investigators with the Rowan County Sheriff's Office and FBI are still looking into the whereabouts of the adopted teen.
+Investigators with the Rowan County Sheriff's Office and FBI continue their investigation into the disappearance of a missing teenage girl from Salisbury.

 Deputies say 15-year-old Erica Parsons was reported missing on July 30 to the Sheriff's Office.